 This one's less about following the tournament and more about a bracket challenge.
 Specifically, if you're playing with ESPN's brackets.
 (If you're not, just move on.)
-You can follow up to 10 brackets and get alerts on the latest news.
+You can follow up to 25 brackets and get alerts on the latest news.
+You also get access to Bracketcast which allows you to see how upsets or underdogs have affected your own brackets.
 Following scores is fairly simply, but the app also is (unsurprisingly) pretty ad-heavy.
-Again, if you're not actually doing ESPN's bracket challenge, no need to stop here.

 CBS consistently has had some of the best sports apps out there, and that continues this year with the latest iteration of the CBS Sports app.
 At launch you'll be asked if you want to use location services to follow local (or regional) teams.
 Do or do not, there is no try.
 You also can designate specific teams in any of the sports that you want to give special attention to.

-Those are still our favorite pics.
+Those are still our favorite picks.
 Did we miss something that's worth checking out?
 Let us know in the comments.
 And may your bracket live beyond the weekend.

 Updated March 2018: We've updated our favorites for following this year's big dance.